-The entry-level 2 teacher position is typically for individuals who have had some formal experience working with children with special needs.
+The level 2 teacher is an entry-level position for individuals who hold a bachelor’s degree and are looking to begin a career in the field of human services.
+This position is for individuals who may have little experience to some formal experience working with children with special needs.
 These teachers work both in the school and in our residences with some evening and weekend hours.
-While all teachers work with all the students on a team, a level 2 teacher serves as a case manager for 1 student and is responsible for educational program design, IEP development using the ACE and regular communication with parents.
+While all teachers work with all the students on the team, a Level 2 teacher who has had some formal experience may serve as a case manager for 1 student and is responsible for educational program design, IEP development using the ACE, and regular communication with parents.

 The behavioral health technician position is designed for individuals looking to gain experience working with children and young adults with special needs.
 It is ideal for those with a high school diploma or associate’s degree or for those just beginning a career in the field of human services while still in school.
 These behavioral health technicians work primarily in the residences as they learn to provide instruction to our students in the areas of daily living skills, communication skills, social skills and community living skills.

 The vocational counselor position is designed for applicants with Canadian citizenship and is for applicants who have had some formal experience working with individuals with special needs.
 This position works with the 14 and over population and involves the design and implementation of vocational programs and job readiness training.
 The counselor utilizes applied behavior analysis techniques to implement these programs in an unobtrusive manner in all settings.
 They serve as an advocate for workers and ensure employer’s satisfaction on an on-going basis.
 Counselors participate in skill development instruction including daily living skills, communication, and functional academics.
 They also may have some case management duties and are expected to work in the school, residence and community work sites during day, evening and weekend hours.